Pawns are the only chess piece that can’t move backward. So it is advised to move them wisely. But what happens when a pawn reaches the other side?

 According to the standard chess rules, the player has to first pick the pawn off the chessboard and replace it with any of these four chess pieces: a queen, a knight, a rook, or a bishop.
 A player’s choice is not restricted to any previously captured piece.

 In chess, all the standard chess rules are generally followed as mentioned in the FIDE laws of chess.
 FIDE is the international chess governing body.
-In that, the article 18.104.22.168 and 22.214.171.124 describe the pawn promotion which I summarised above.
+In that, the articles 220.127.116.11 and 18.104.22.168 describe the pawn promotion which I summarised above.

 The moves are recorded in algebraic notations.
 So, when the pawn reaches the other side and gets promoted you have to denote it in your scoresheet.
 To do that as per the standard FIDE laws mentioned in the 11th clause of appendix C,